Rysiwv/vimium-modern-dark/README.md

 ## Installation

-Copy the content of the `vimium-modern-dark.css` file and paste it into Vimium's Advanced Options under `CSS for Vimium UI`.
+Copy the content of the `vimium-modern-dark.css` file and paste it into Vimium's Advanced Options -> `CSS for Vimium UI`.

 ## Screenshots